-- Apply pipe sealant with Teflon® (Loctite® PST® 592TM Thread Sealant or equivalent) to threads of switch. - Install switch into tapped hole in oil pan. - Torque switch to 4.5 N·m (40 in. lb.).
+- Apply pipe sealant with Teflon® (Loctite® PST® 592TM Thread Sealant or equivalent) to threads of switch. - 2.
+Install switch into tapped hole in oil filter adapter. - 3.
+Torque switch to 4.5 N·m (40 in. lb.).

 Testing

 Compressed air, a pressure regulator, pressure gauge, and a continuity tester are required to test switch.